Connect with others who understand.

 Written by Moorti Ramoliya

 What can you expect during a pyrophosphate (PYP) scan for amyloidosis?
 A cardiac PYP scan is a noninvasive test that helps doctors diagnose cardiac amyloidosis.
-Cardiac amyloidosis is a condition where abnormal protein deposits, called amyloid, build up in the heart.
+In cardiac amyloidosis, abnormal proteins called amyloid build up in the heart.

 If you’ve been referred for this test, it’s natural to have questions about the process.
 Here’s what you need to know to prepare and to understand how this scan can help diagnose amyloidosis.